dimi309/small3d/README.md

 also been implemented.

 small3d works on Windows, MacOS, Linux, iOS and Android and supports Visual Studio, Xcode, gcc (even MinGW) and clang for compilation.
-The only problem with this Vulkan edition is that on MacOS, in full screen mode, performance used to suffer, so windowed mode is enforced.
-This only concerns Apple computers.
-On Apple mobile devices (iOS) everything works as expected.

 All small3d dependencies, apart from the Vulkan SDK, are distributed together with its source code.
 They can be built by executing a single script (see